umbauschool/umbauschool.github.io/index.md

 ***

-Umbau is an experiment into wonder.
+# umbau is an experiment into wonder

 It is a guerrilla studio and radical design school working to re-define architecture and learning.
 We have been operating in Vienna, Austria for twenty years and Kraków, Poland for five years.
 We have discovered ways into transformation and the miraculous.